thiagobien/ACL/workshop/04_Building_Environment_zero/4_Deploy_Jenkins/README.md

 Jenkins will be the CI/CD pipeline tool of choice for this workshop.
 We'll deploy Jenkins as a Kubernetes service and use persistent volumes for the workspace and jobs directory, so that these data is persisted, if the pod is restarted.
 Jenkins will subsequentially start a pod for each build that is triggered.
 To save bandwidth, we create one more persistent volume that acts as a maven cache volume and is mounted automatically in each pod that runs a maven build.

+## Prerequisites

+The Jenkins will be exposed on a high port (24711 in our example), so please make sure your network connection allows this.
+VPNs might cause troubles here and you won't be able to connect to your Jenkins instance later on.

 ## Data needed
 * GitHub organization
 * GitHub user email address